cocos/cocos-docs/en/publish/publish-wechatgame.md

 Specifically, developers need to do:

-1. When building, check the md5Cache function.
+1. When building, check the md5Cache function in the **Build** panel.
-2. Upload the res folder in the mini-game distribution package to the server.
+2. Set **Remote Service Address** in the build release panel.
+And then click **Build**
-3. Delete the res folder inside the distribution package.
+3. When the build is complete, upload the res folder in the mini-game distribution package to the server.
-4. Set `Remote Service Address` in the build release panel.
+4. Delete the res folder inside the distribution package.
 5. For the test phase, you may not be able to deploy to the official server, you need to use the local server to test, then open the details page in the WeChat Developer tool, check the __Do not verify the security domain name, TLS version and the HTTPS certificate__ option in the project settings .

 ![](./publish-wechatgame/detail.jpeg)